By: Nikia Sayre, Organic Optimization Director, TruStar Marketing, LLC

 - Long-Tail Keywords pull it all together.
 While individual keyword stuffing won’t work in conversational content, Long-tail keywords were made for it!
 Great content that engages your customers can only work if it is seen.
-The best way to make sure that your website or blog perform well in search is if there are Long-tail keywords constructed into your content.
+The best way to make sure that your website or blog performs well in search is if there are Long-tail keywords constructed into your content.
 Long-tail keywords are used in Voice Search, to help communicate intent.
 The bonus here, though, is that they are already in a more conversational tone, so they are easier to work into your content.

 Need help crafting concise, conversational content that engages your customers and maximizes your search efforts for Mobile First & Voice Search?

 TruStar Marketing fuses the art of the brand with the science of analytical marketing to increase ROI.
-We specialize in Voice Search and Mobile First Website Strategies design and development for Healthcare, Financial & Insurance and Global manufacturing industries.
+We specialize in Voice Search and Mobile First Website Strategies design and development for Health Care, Financial & Insurance and Global manufacturing industries.